 Instructions

 - Grease and line a 10 cm x 22 cm loaf tin with baking paper.
-Pre-heat the oven to 145 °C.
+Pre-heat the oven to 145 °C, fan bake setting or 140 °C bake setting.

-- Mix the wanira (vanilla) and hēki (egg) in to the mixture.
-Kaurorohia anō – whisk again.
-Leave to the side.
+- Mix the wanira (vanilla) and hēki (egg) in to the pata miraka (buttermilk).
+Kaurorihia anō (whisk again) and then leave it to the side.

-- Gently melt all these ingredients together over low-medium.
-Remove from heat to cool slightly .
+- Remove it from the heat and leave aside to cool slightly .

 - Into a large bowl, sift the puehu parāoa whakatipu (self-raising flour), paura tinitia (ginger powder), rau kikini whakauruuru (mixed spice) and pēkana houra (baking soda).